janbrederecke/janbrederecke/README.md

-### Hi my name is Jan and I am a data analyst working in cardiovascular epidemiology 👋.
+### Hi my name is Jan and I am a data scientist working in cardiovascular epidemiology 👋.

 I use GitHub to work on R packages and other things that need to be easily found and distributed online.